mesinkasir/dominationchronicles.com/content/episodes/e004-seeing-through.md

 ---
-title: "Seeing Through To The Emperor's Extravagant Pretension"
+title: "E004: Seeing Through To The Emperor's Extravagant Pretension"
 description: "A concurring opinion in FLYING T RANCH v.
 STILLAGUAMISH TRIBE, October 9, 2025, from the Supreme Court of the State of Washington criticized the 'racism' of foundational cases in 'federal Indian law'. "
 image: /img/podcast/cover-art2.webp
 duration: "54:15"